z4f1r0v/zafirov.me/content/posts/fulfillment_tech.md

 - transparency through clear communication with people across the organization
 - inclusion and encouragement by setting a positive example

-To me these will help everyone continue to grow as a person and professional.
+To me these will help everyone to continue growing as a person and professional.

 [^1]: Depending on the size of the organization the team could be the entire org, engineering department or a [cross-functional team](https://www.visual-paradigm.com/scrum/what-is-cross-functional-team-in-agile/).